Navid200/xDrip/docs/Nightscout/StatusKey.md

 | ![](./images/StartFreeDNS_dependence_Key.png) | You cannot restart the server if the FreeDNS site is down. | Install Nightscout Phase 2 from the Google Cloud setup submenu. | 1, 2 |

 1 - During the installation phase, you can ignore these markers.
 But, they must be fixed if you see them after.
 2 - You don't have to choose a different API_SECRET.
-If you are happy with your existing API_SECRET, choose cancel when you are offered to change it. |
+If you are happy with your existing API_SECRET, choose cancel when you are asked to change it.